 Whether you were physically injured in a Florida bike accident or are emotionally suffering due to the death of a loved one in a Tampa bicycle accident, it is important to not speak to any other parties about the situation — especially insurance companies.

-Of course you should speak with doctors, especially if you are being treated for injuries sustained in an accident.
-If you are also upset about the situation or are the survivor of someone who has died in a bike-related accident, then you of course should speak to a therapist and/or minister for comfort.
+Of course, you should speak with doctors — especially if you are being treated for injuries sustained in an accident.
+If you are also upset about the situation or are the survivor of someone who has died in a bike-related accident, then you should also speak to a therapist and/or minister for comfort or more formal counseling.

-However, be careful about saying things to your friends or colleagues or what you post on social media.
+However, be careful about saying things to your friends or colleagues.
+Also, be especially prudent about what you post on social media.
 Too many cases have been lost due to someone’s careless comments to a “friend” or a thoughtless Facebook post.

 For example, let’s consider that you are suing ABC Insurance Company because John Doe’s drunken driving wrecked your bike and injured your back.
-A psychiatrist, a psychotherapist, and two of your church’s ministers agree you have PTSD as a direct result of the accident.
+A psychiatrist, a psychotherapist, and two of your church’s ministers agree you have PTSD (post-traumatic stress disorder) as a direct result of the accident.

-So, speak only to your lawyer, those professionals treating you, and very close family members.
+So, speak only to your lawyer, those professionals treating you, and trusted family members.
 This advice also applies if you are the survivor of someone who unfairly died in a Tampa bicycle accident.

 How Denmon Pearlman Can Help You